 The Twelve-Week Evening Filmmaking Workshop is an accelerated full-time study workshop and does not provide for multiple tracks of study.
 All classes are mandatory.
 This is a highly specialized workshop, and there are no majors or minors.
 Classes are lecture, seminar, and/or studio based.
 Lab and practicum instructional hours are treated as studio hours.
 The workshop may not be completed in less than twelve weeks.

 The New York Film Academy's Registrar's Office ensures that the student has fulfilled all academic requirements for the entire program, as well as all financial obligations to the school.
 Student transcripts showing the awarding of the Certificate of Completion will be withheld until the student meets all academic and financial obligations.

-All classes are mandatory

-COURSE HOURS
+Course Number Hours

-Filmmaking 10
+Filmmaking FILM0121N 10

+Hands on

-Hands-on Camera 9
+Camera FILM0122N 9

-Screenwriting 8
+Screenwriting FILM0123N 8

+Hands on

-Hands-on Lighting 11
+Lighting FILM0124N 11

-Editing 10
+Editing FILM0125N 10

-Screening Films 6
+Screening Films FILM0126N 6

+Production

-Production Workshop 8
+Workshop FILM0127N 8

-Sound Design 2
+Sound Design FILM0128N 2

-Total: 64